MLTC Plan SADC Provider Network Data System (PNDS) Reporting Best Practices

 Description of the Issue

-This issue occurs when a MLTC plan reports non-SADC contracts under the SADC service code (662).
-The most common example of this is MLTC plans reporting contracts with Adult Day Health Center (ADHC) programs under the SADC service code.
+This issue occurs when an MLTC plan reports non-SADC contracts with the SADC service code (662).
+The most common example of this is:

 Best Practice(s)

-• Please ensure that all line items for SADC contracts are reported under service code 662.
-Please refer to the PNDS Data Dictionary for appropriate service codes for other provider types, including ADHC.
+- Please ensure that SADC contracts are reported with service code 662.
+Please refer to the PNDS Data Dictionary for appropriate service codes for other provider types.

-• The Department will continue to monitor MLTC plan PNDS submissions.
-Failure to appropriately report SADC contracts in future PNDS submissions may result in the Department issuing a SOD.
+- The Department will continue to monitor MLTC plan PNDS submissions.
+Failure to appropriately report SADC contracts in PNDS submissions may result in the Department issuing an SOD.